databricks/terraform-provider-databricks/docs/resources/user_instance_profile.md

-# databricks_group_instance_profile Resource
+# databricks_user_instance_profile Resource

 -> **Note** This resource has evolving API, which may change in future versions of provider.

-This resource allows you to attach instance profiles to groups created by the [group](group.md) resource.
+This resource allows you to attach instance profiles to users.

 ## Example Usage